William-Luo-0/Food-Hub/README.md

 To get the git repo on your machine, you can either git clone or run the following commands in an existing folder:

 - git init
-- git remote add origin git@bitbucket.org:gvanesch/cpsc-304.git
+- git remote add origin git@bitbucket.org:gvanesch/cpsc-304.git  (Not sure if currently private.)
 - git pull origin master

 Then import the database by running either of the following from the database folder (not both; they give the same result):